+- View information about all services that Support offers

+- Submit and track service requests

+- Contact customer support

 - Search for knowledge documents of interest

-- Access product documentation

 - · View software vulnerability alerts

-- Enter into discussions with other software customers
+- · Enter into discussions with other software customers

-- · Download software patches
+- Download software patches

-- · Manage software licenses, downloads, and support contracts
+- Manage software licenses, downloads, and support contracts

-- · Submit and track service requests

-- Contact customer support

-- View information about all services that Support offers

 Many areas of the portal require you to sign in.
 If you need an account, you can create one when prompted to sign in.
-To learn about the different access levels the portal uses, see the Access Levels descriptions.